jbarson/movie_app/README.md

 - Get guidance from client regarding the trailer component

 ## Testing
-I have implemented cypress end to end testing for the application.
+I have stubbed a cypress end to end test for the application.
 To run the tests, run the following command:

 ```bash
 npm run cypress:open